sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

 primary_tag: topic>machine-learning
 ---

-## Prerequisites
-- You have subscribed to the Document Information Extraction Trial UI: [Set Up Account for Document Information Extraction](cp-aibus-dox-service-instance-booster).

 ## Details
 ### You will learn
   - How to use the Document Information Extraction Trial UI to upload new documents